 What Causes Vaginal Discharge After Menopause?

-After menopause, women's estrogen levels settle at an all-time low as ovarian hormone production ends.
-This can lead to a thinner, drier, and less elastic vagina.
+In postmenopause, or the years after menopause, women's estrogen levels settle at an all-time low as ovarian hormone production ends.
+This can lead to a loss of elasticity and lubrication, and the resulting vaginal dryness.

 In addition, lack of vaginal lubrication can disrupt the vaginal pH level, making it more susceptible to bacterial and yeast infections.